This might sound like a funny question, but I recently spent time with a friend, and as we talked, this topic came up more than once.

 Yes, it is wonderful when we follow God's law, the way of the Spirit, obediently, accepting suffering, and walking in the works that God has prepared for us.
 BUT, at no point in our lives, are we be able to say that now we have achieved something that grants us God's favor, God's acceptance, God's stamp of approval.

 I know how my own heart and mind work (well I think I know).
 How selfish, how angry, how un-Christ-like.
-And especially when I am caught in sin, how I loose all concern for my "record" of obedience, all I want, all I need, is grace.
+And especially when I am caught in sin, how I lose all concern for my "record" of obedience, all I want, all I need, is grace.
 God's wonderful forgiving, propitiating love poured out for me on the cross.

 Yes, obedience is necessary.
 Actually without obedience there is no grace.
 The obedience of the only begotten Son, Jesus.
 Who humbly served us in his humanity, obediently going to the cross and bearing the sin of the world.